 - A total of 17 patients were transferred using an ambulance that the above system was installed into. - Four consultants were asked to evaluate the results sent by the system (video, image and sound) and make a prognosis on the patient, based on this data. - Two engineers continuously researched into the communicational properties of the system.
+The table below summarises some of the specifics of the patients used to test the system:

-All the patient cases researched, produced acceptable results for the remote consultants both for videoconferencing and for still imaging.
-The overall quality of the outputs (based on questionnaires given to the remote doctors) was: poor 4.2%, acceptable 25.4% and good 70.2% [Table 1].
+All the cases presented in Table 2 produced acceptable results for the remote consultants both for videoconferencing and for still imaging.
+For each of the 17 patients described in Table 2, consultants were given questionnaires to evaluate the system's performance.
+The overall quality of the outputs was: poor 4.2%, acceptable 25.4% and good 70.2% [Table 3].